JohnMansell/winding_number/README.md

   - [poly_io.cpp](src/poly_io.cpp)
   - [polycreator.cpp](src/poly_creator.cpp)

-> Note : The Visualizer class does not correctly account for non-simple polygons
+> :point_right: The Visualizer class DOES NOT display non-simple polygons correctly
 > but they are still correctly assessed in the winding-number algorithm.
 > In order to correctly display non-simple polygons they will need to be broken into
 > component polygons which can be displayed independently.